FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    that it is not necessary to run the entire simulation.

    Questions regarding a project application are considered to be technical consulting and outside the scope of data input technical support.
+If assistance is needed  on a project, reasonable consulting fees can be discussed to provide guidance and oversight.

-If assistance is needed Hint: When sending data files for tech support, zip together only \*.DAT files and send them to contact@flo-2.d.com
+   Hint: When sending data files for tech support, zip together only \*.DAT files and send them to contact@flo-2.d.com

 .. container::
    :name: page13-div